DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 that the specification for one of the dependencies changes in a way that is relevant to the module's implementation.

+### Prompt Construction

+When constructing the prompt, each section is labeled with the [label] format prior to the relevant information being provided.

+1. self-consistent

+[response format instructions]
+[self consistent prompt]
+[target user specification]

+2. project-consistent

+[response format instructions]
+[project-consistent prompt]
+[target user specification]
+[parent user specification]
+[all child user specifications]

+When putting together the prompt for the project-consistent stage, the target user specification is provided first, followed by the parent user specification, followed by all child user specifications.

+The parent user specificatoin is the specification in the parent folder, and the child user specifications are all user specifications located in child folders.

 ## Specification Caching

 Whenever an implementation stage is completed for a UserSpecification, the full UserSpecification is cached in a file that corresponds to the stage name.
-This means that there can be up to 13 different versions of the UserSpecification cached for each UserSpecification in a CodeCommit project.
+This means that there can be up to 17 different versions of the UserSpecification cached for each UserSpecification in a CodeCommit project.

 The cached UserSpecifications are saved in a folder called agent-state/ at a